Community Grant Program

 Deaconess Foundation, through its grant programs, supports critical community health needs by investing in neighborhood-based care and services.
 The following vignettes and video highlight programs of particular interest in three areas: enhancing access, encouraging wellness and prevention, and in awarding scholarship grants.

-By making basic care available to people without it, stress on other community health services and emergency departments is reduced, and lowers overall healthcare costs.
+By making basic care available to people without it, stress on other community health services and emergency departments is reduced, and overall healthcare costs are lowered.
 Deaconess significantly enhanced primary care services through Deaconess Health Check Clinics.
-The clinics provide screenings, physicals and first aid to at-risk populations who otherwise would not receive them.
-Those services include:
+The clinics provide screenings, physicals, first aid, and in some cases, dental and behavioral health services to at-risk populations who otherwise would not receive them.

 Encouraging Wellness and Prevention

 Prevention, wellness and disease management have moved into the forefront of health over the past decade as research continues to show the significant benefits of lifestyle changes on health.
 Such improvements, including increased physical activity, can lead to health benefits in those with chronic disease, prevent or manage a number of noncommunicable diseases, and lead to an increased quality of life.
 Deaconess encourages and supports this philosophy by granting funds that enable several recognized community organizations to sponsor programs that promote healthy lifestyles and give people the tools to be successful.
 Examples include:

 • YMCA of Greater Cincinnati – Diabetes Prevention Program